After completing the material in this chapter, you should be able to do the following:

-- Creation and perfection of the security interest
+- Identify the creation and perfection of security interests

-- Priorities for claims on the security interest
+- Understand priorities for claims on the security interest

-- The basic operation of Chapter 13 bankruptcy
+- Understand the basic operation of Chapter 7, 11, and 13 bankruptcy

 Introduction to Secured Transactions